-No amount of money can make up for getting cancer, especially if it left you unable to have children.
-So we make the hair relaxant manufacturers apologize in the only way they can – with their wallet.
+No amount of money can make up for getting sick, especially if it left you unable to have children.
+So we plan to make the hair relaxant manufacturers apologize in the only way they can – with their wallet.

-We do not get paid unless we win your lawsuit, so you have nothing to lose and everything to gain.
+Our law firm does not get paid unless we win your lawsuit, so you have nothing to lose and everything to gain.
 If you or your loved one is a victim, call now for a free case review.

 - Lauren Wise et. al., Hair Relaxer Use and Risk of Uterine Leiomyomata in African-American Women, American Journal of Epidemiology (1 March 2012).
 Uterine Fibroids, Office on Women’s Health, U.S. Department of Health and Human Services.

 - Juhye Kim, et al., Chronic Low-Dose Nonylphenol or Di-(2-Ethylhexyl) Phthalate has a Different Estrogen-like Response in Mouse Uterus, Development & Reproduction (2018).
 Endometriosis, Johns Hopkins Medicine.